NOW AVAILABLE

 Employers can play a crucial role in mitigating these issues, the article states.
 They should acknowledge the limits of their control over technological changes and focus on empowering employees.
 Encouraging practices like mindfulness and cognitive behavioral therapy (CBT) can help staff manage stress.
 Building emotional intelligence, maintaining clear and transparent communication, and implementing AI changes in manageable stages can also ease the transition.

-Promoting work-life balance and a collaborative, inclusive culture will further support employees as businesses navigate AI, says Lauren Patton, head of internal communications at Appspace.“Organizations can help their workforce embrace and thrive amidst the ongoing AI revolution by prioritizing mental health and providing the necessary support, resources, and communication to help them understand how AI can enhance or refocus their work.”
+Promoting work-life balance and a collaborative, inclusive culture will further support employees as businesses navigate AI, says Lauren Patton, head of internal communications at Appspace.
+“Organizations can help their workforce embrace and thrive amidst the ongoing AI revolution by prioritizing mental health and providing the necessary support, resources, and communication to help them understand how AI can enhance or refocus their work.”

 The generation that’s speaking up

 Research by Gallup estimates that poor mental health costs the U.S. economy $47 billion per year in lost productivity.
 It’s a serious issue.
-And there’s at least one generation that’s speaking up — Generation Z.
+And there’s at least one generation that’s speaking up — Gen Z.

 The group, born between 1997 through 2012, are more open to discussing mental health issues and seeking meaningful support.
 Awareness around mental health has grown, and companies need to adapt by creating stigma-free cultures and integrating mental health into their policies, according to a Forbes article.